Asana Pricing Plans Explained [2026]

 Workflow Builder: Create custom workflows with ease, automating repetitive tasks to save time.

-Unlimited Automations: Get unlimited automations to streamline your processes.
+Unlimited Automations: Get unlimited, powerful Asana automations to streamline your processes.

 Project Dashboards: Gain insights into your projects with visual dashboards.